asagrekin/GamesInOne/reports/Week8Report.md

 ## Contributions
 ### Leo & Kelby
 Last week's goal:
-- By May 9 we plan to add unit testing to all elements.
-Fix any issues that arise with the back end when testing.
+- By May 16 we plan to make changes based on Alpha Release feedback.
+We also plan to have handle the ability to order a list of games based on the users preference.

 Progress:
-- We now have new unit testing for all backend elements.
+- We now have new unit testing for all backend and database elements that are up to date with the Beta release.
-- This new testing has shed light on some errors with existing methods which we have fixed.
-- Biggest error came from our EnhancePath method where we made serious imporvements to the logic within it.
+- We removed unnecessary files in the backend folder and enhanced the code quality of existing files.
+- Added testing instructions to the top-level READ.ME so that others may test the functionality of the backend and database.
+- Enhanced the CI .YAML file to cover be capable of running new tests.

 Issue:
-- An issue we had was getting the Google Tests to recgonzie some of the work being conducted by the database such as the add functionality.
+- A re-occuring issue we had was getting the Google Tests to recgonzie some of the files within our source code.
+We eventually learned that we needed to pre-build some of the database files by running additional terminal commands.
+We then added these to our CI .YAML file to enhance the tests our commits run through.

 Goal for next week:
-- By May 16 we plan to make changes based on Alpha Release feedback.
-We also plan to have handle the ability to order a list of games based on the users preference.
+- By May 23 we plan to make changes based on Beta Release feedback.

 ### Asa
 Last week's goal: